Cretan lyra: Construction

 The Lyra has a body (kafka, or kafki) with a pear-shaped soundboard (kapaki), or one which is essentially oval in shape, with two small semi-circular soundholes.
 The body and neck are carved out of one piece of aged wood (minimum 10 years old).
 Traditionally the body's wood was sourced from trees growing in Crete such as walnut, mulberry and asfadamos, the local plane tree; today it is mostly imported.

 The soundboard is also carved with a shallower arch and is usually made of straight-grained softwood: traditionally the aged wooden beams of buildings (katrani) and, ideally the 300-year-old wooden beams from Venetian ruins.
 In the past, the strings were made of animal gut and the bow (doxari) of horse-tail hair.
 In the past, the bow's arc usually had a series of spherical bells, gerakokoudouna (hawk bells), to provide rhythmic accompaniment to the melody when the bow was moving.
 Today, most lyras are played with violin bows.

 A method for the vibration analysis and characterization of the Cretan lyre top plates was reported in 2006.

 Tuning

 The old model of the Cretan lyra (also called lyraki ~ small lyra), is tuned 5-1-4.
 That is, the middle string is the lowest in pitch and the others are a 4th and a 5th above it.
 The performer plays the melody on the 1st and 3rd string, using the 2nd string as a drone (Magrini 1997), similarly to the Byzantine lyras from ca. 1190 AD, found in the excavations of Novgorod (Anthony Baines, 1992).

-The contemporary lyra modelled after Stagakis' design is tuned in fifths to (G-d-a'), and like the violin, it uses no drone string.
+The contemporary lyra, modeled after Stagakis' design, is tuned in fifths (to G-d-a'), similar to the lowest three strings of a violin, albeit without a droning string.
 All strings may be fingered and used as melody strings.
+Some Lyras have a fourth string at the top tuned, to "e" (E5), as a violin E-string, to allow for a larger octave range.